Blog

 11. Alternative activation by phone

-If activation via the Internet fails, Windows offers the option of activation by phone:
+If online activation fails, Windows offers the option of activating by phone:

 1. Press Windows key + R, type slui 4 and press Enter.